 From Flea Market Finds to Sea Breezes: A Slow Weekend in Figueira da Foz, Portugal

-If you’re the kind of traveler who’d rather wander a flea market than stand in line for a museum, and you crave the sound of waves more than city noise, keep reading.
-Figueira da Foz isn’t trendy, and that’s its charm.
-It’s slow coastal Portugal at its most authentic—a little forgotten, deeply local, and ideal for a weekend that’s about real rest.
+If you’d rather spend your morning browsing a flea market than standing in line for a museum, and you prefer the sound of waves to city traffic, then Figueira da Foz might be exactly what you need.
+This isn’t a trendy destination — and that’s its biggest charm.
+It’s coastal Portugal at its most down-to-earth: a little sleepy, very local, and perfect if you’re looking for a weekend that’s all about slowing down.

-A Morning at the Mercado: Flea Markets & Vintage Treasures
+A Morning at the Mercado: Flea Markets & Vintage Finds

 The Cafés You’ll Want to Stay in All Day